 This workshop is also offered as an advanced 2-day workshop with hands on application and lesson planning.
 The 2-day version of the ABAR Education workshop has a prerequisite of attending the Understanding and Analyzing Systemic Racism workshop (described below).

-The Critical Cultural Competency Workshop is highly customizable and adaptable.
+This workshop is highly customizable and adaptable.
 It can be effectively delivered as a brief four-hour introduction to the key concepts or expanded into a full 6-8-hour day-long workshop which allows participants to go deeper in the key concepts, and apply them to their institutional settings.

 Introduction to Systemic Racism – 6-8 hours